ewagorka/Password-Generator/README.md

 Week 5 challenge of the Front-End Development Bootcamp

 ## Project Description
+For the fourth week's challenge we were asked to write a password generator app.

+We were given a starter code that consisted of a html, css and javascript file.
+The provided index.html file was fully styled and responsive and the javascript file had some preexisiting data and functions, that we were asked to work with.

+Our task was to finish three existing functions (getPasswordOptions(), getRandom(arr), generatePassword()), to make the app fully functional.

+The requirements that we were given were:
+" The application application must:

+* Generate a password when the button is clicked.
+* Present a series of prompts for password criteria:
+  * Length of password:
+  * At least 8 characters but no more than 128.:
+  * Character types:
+  * Lowercase
+  * Uppercase
+  * Numeric
+  * Special characters ($@%&*, etc.)
+* Code should validate for each input and at least one character type should be selected.
+* Once all prompts are answered, the password should be generated and displayed in an alert or written to the page
+* Given the user choices, a password should appear in the box above the button."

+## My Approach
 I started this challenge as usual by reading the instructions and studying the provided code.

 After studying the code, I went ahead and put a bunch of console.log commands in the Javascript file to help me understand how the functions work.
 Then after I got some basic understanding and ideas on how to solve this challenge, I read the criteria again and split the work into smaller pieces that I could handle.